lucas3034/api_pokedex/README.md

+What is Rest ? -
+Api rest is an API architecture that uses the http protocol(from version 1.1) for communication, they are more standardized and advanced than the others, it is widely used for application development.
+.
+why do we use REST ? -
+REST itself are used to transfer information, returning the state of the information in question at the time of the request.
+Rest also allows you to do actions such as inserting or deleting a record.
+It is used as a standard for exchanging information, and it is also widely used for application development, such as: web services and APIs.
+Using it, facilitates the design and use by other devs, since the pattern is the same.
+.
+about HTTP verbs -
+are responsible for communicating the rest.
+GET - is the most used and is responsible for the query.
+PUT- is used to update the information
+DELETE - is used to remove information
+POST- it is used to send information
+PATCH - is used to apply partial modifications
+OPTIONS - is used to describe communication options
+.
+What is the REST maturity model ? -
+This model is used to measure the efficiency of an API, based on its use of URI, HTTP methods and HATEOAS.
+The more an API uses these factors, the more "mature" it is.
+This model divides the APIs into 4 parts:

+lvl 0 services - Does not use URI, HTTP Methods and HATEOAS resources.
+It usually only uses a URI and a single HTTP method (usually POST or GET)

+lvl 1 services - Efficiently uses URIs, and has resources mapped, however, despite using verbs better than at lvl 0, still don't use them efficiently. (most APIs fit this lvl)

+lvl 2 services - At this level the use of URIs and HTTP verbs is efficient, at this level the APIs start to get sophisticated and more efficient.

+lvl 3 services - At this level, the three factors (URIs, HTTP and HATEOAS) are used efficiently, this is the level maximum and most mature an API can reach, the goal of every API is to reach that level of maturity.
+.
+What is HATEOAS ? -
+Hateoas is a way to allow an API to perform navigation between its resources through links and URLs, even without have the dense knowledge of these URLs and links.
+Using HATEOAS, the client discovers the URLs as it navigates, without needing to know them previously. its functioning very much resembles a hypertext.
+.
+.
+.
+.-----------.
+.
+.
+.
 O que é o Rest ? -
 Uma api rest é uma arquitetura de API q usa o protocolo http(a partir da versão 1.1) para a comunicação, elas são mais padronizadas e e avançadas do que as demais, ele é mt utilizado para desenvolvimento de aplicações.